|

 See

-also the wonderful 'O Brother Where art Thou' by the Coen
+also the wonderful 'O Brother Where art Thou' by the Coen Brothers

-for the pot of gold at the end of the rainbow.
+pot of gold at the end of the rainbow.

 |

-A student asked me
+A student once

-No one in a gangster movie is searching for the meaning of life and that
+ethos is different.
+No one in a gangster movie is searching for the

-essentially is what a road movie is about.
+meaning of life and that essentially is what a road movie is about.

-director Hal Hartley comes close to a genuine road movie with his
+The director Hal Hartley comes close to a genuine road movie with his

 1991 film 'Simple Men'.
 It is certainly one of the most interesting

-in search of someone and must hit the road to find a solution.
+are in search of someone and must hit the road to find a solution.
 Two

-brothers, one an unsuccessful crook, who has just been betrayed
+brothers, one an unsuccessful crook, who has just been betrayed by his

-allegedly bombed the Pentagon.
-When the younger brother arrives
+Pentagon.
+When the younger brother arrives at the police station he

-at the police station he is surprised to find that his father has
+is surprised to find that his father has already escaped.
+The two brothers

-already escaped.
-The two brothers unite and set off to find their
+unite and set off to find their father.
+Broke, they have just $15 bucks

-to Long Island.
+between them to get them to Long Island.
 It doesn't get them far.
-From the first stop on
+From

-the island, they will have to walk the rest. |
+the first stop on the island, they will have to walk the rest.
+They

-something or someone to impede their progress.
+will be something or someone to impede their progress.

 Lying in wait are two women, one who has just had an epileptic fit and